GabrieleGhisleni/EnergyProject/README.md

 ```

 Now the application can be run for the very first time!
 Open the CLI of your PC and go to the folder that was just
 created.
-Once you are there, type one of the following commands:
+Once you are there, type the on of following command:

 - If you do not want to see many logs messages (from mysql, mqtt, redis and django images):